De La Salle University: Athletics

-De La Salle has several varsity teams and sport clubs participating in different sports competitions, most notably basketball, volleyball, football and cheerleading.
-In 1924, De La Salle College (DLSC) became a pre-war founding member of the National Collegiate Athletic Association (NCAA), in which it won five General Championships (1972–73, 1974–75, 1976–77, 1977–78, and 1980–81) until La Salle announced its decision to withdraw from the league in September 1980.
+La Salle has several varsity teams and sport clubs participating in different sports competitions, most notably basketball, volleyball, football and cheerleading.
+In 1924, De La Salle College (DLSC) became a pre-war founding member of the National Collegiate Athletic Association (NCAA), in which it won five General Championships (1972–73, 1974–75, 1976–77, 1977–78, and 1980–81).
+La Salle announced its decision to leave the NCAA in a press conference in September 1980, effective after the then ongoing 1980–81 NCAA Season due to a violent basketball game against their archrivals at the time, the Letran Knights.
 Irish-American Br.
-Celba John Lynam FSC organized the first De La Salle sports teams and the first La Salle & LSC Yell Command Spirit Team.
-In 1924, he established the pre-war NCAA as the first and oldest collegiate athletic association in the Philippines composed of De La Salle, San Beda, Ateneo de Manila, University of the Philippines, University of Santo Tomas, Institute of Accounts (now as Far Eastern University), National University, and University of Manila.
+Celba John Lynam FSC organized the first La Salle sports teams and the first La Salle & LSC Yell Command Spirit Team.
+In 1924, he established the pre-war NCAA as the first and oldest collegiate athletic association in the Philippines composed of De La Salle College, San Beda College, University of the Philippines, University of Santo Tomas, Institute of Accounts (now Far Eastern University), National University, Ateneo de Manila, and University of Manila.
 In 1986, De La Salle University was admitted into the University Athletic Association of the Philippines (UAAP), an intercollegiate sporting association formed in 1938.
 Ever since joining the UAAP in 1986, DLSU has won three UAAP General Championships – Season 75 (2012–13), Season 76 (2013–14), and Season 78 (2015–16), giving the university a combined eight General Championship titles in the seniors' division in the NCAA and UAAP.
 Notable Lasallian athletes and alumni are inducted into the De La Salle Alumni Association (DLSAA) Sports Hall of Fame.

 Alma Mater Hymn

 In 1961, Br.
 Stephen Malachy FSC took out a small harmonica during a class and shared a song that he and Br.
 Bonaventure Richard FSC had recently composed to his students.
 The melody originated in San Joaquin Memorial High School (a Christian Brother school), in Fresno, California, where Br.
 Malachy was assigned as a lyricist in the 1950s.
 The words were modified, but the tune is the same.
 The song was first sung during a graduation in 1964.
-It was later adopted by the NCAA basketball team and cheerleaders in 1965 when La Salle lost to Mapua Tech, but the Lasallites stayed to sing the song, "Alma Mater Hymn" at the end of the game.
+It was later adopted by the NCAA basketball team and cheerleaders in 1965 when La Salle lost to Mapua Tech, but the Lasallites stayed to sing the song at the end of the game.
 The song eventually became the alma mater theme of De La Salle College and other Lasallian institutions in the Philippines.
-The hymn is sung by students and alumni at the end of all La Salle gatherings with the gesture of continuously raising a clenched fist into the air.
-The De La Salle Alma Mater Song has, since the 1960,s been sung traditionally by all Lasallians in every Lasallian sports, alumni, and school event in all 16 La Salle schools in the Philippines.
-De La Salle was the first school in any Philippine collegiate league to sing its Alma Mater Song after the end of each La Salle match in the NCAA – a practice now done by all schools in the NCAA and the UAAP.
+The De La Salle Alma Mater Hymn has, since the 1960s, been sung traditionally by all Lasallians in every Lasallian sports, alumni, and school event in all 16 La Salle schools in the Philippines with the gesture of continuously raising a clenched fist into the air.
+De La Salle was the first school in any Philippine collegiate league to sing its Alma Mater Hymn after the end of each La Salle match in the NCAA – a practice now done by all schools in the NCAA and the UAAP.